Matheusgermann/MatheusGermann/README.md

 ## 🧠 About me

-I am a Data Professional with a technical background in Industrial Automation, currently transitioning into Data Science and Analytics.
-My practical experience in process automation and maintenance has given me a systemic view of complex problems, which I now apply to data engineering pipelines and machine learning models.
+I am a Data Professional combining a technical background in Industrial Automation with practical experience in Data Science and Analytics.
+My foundational knowledge in process automation and maintenance gives me a systemic view of technical challenges, which I apply to data engineering pipelines and machine learning models.

-I specialize in building end-to-end solutions, from raw data ingestion to predictive modeling and executive dashboards.
-Passionate about transforming data into actionable business insights, my core tech stack includes Python, SQL, Databricks, Genie Agents (Databricks), Power BI, YOLO and ML frameworks.
-I combine technical rigor with analytical thinking, constantly seeking opportunities to generate strategic value through data-driven decisions.
+I work on building end-to-end solutions, from raw data ingestion to predictive modeling and executive dashboards.
+Passionate about transforming data into actionable insights, my core tech stack includes Python, SQL, Databricks, Genie Agents (Databricks), Power BI, YOLO, and ML frameworks.
+I combine technical rigor with analytical thinking, constantly seeking opportunities to generate value through data-driven decisions.

 </br>